-On that basis the bearish case from this point on is pretty easy to establish.
-Indeed there are probably two things that could go wrong here.
+On that basis, the bearish case is pretty easy to establish.
+In fact, there are probably two things that could go wrong here.
 The first is that Hershey stock simply drops back to a lower and more reasonable valuation.
-Indeed a retreat back to its January valuation implies a 33% share price drawdown for anyone buying the stock today.
-The second, and probably more likely scenario, is that Hershey stock undergoes something more akin to a great pause.
-That is to say the stock trades flat while earnings eventually grow into the current valuation.
+Indeed, a retreat back to its January valuation implies a 33% share price drawdown for anyone buying the stock today.
+The second, and probably more likely scenario, is that the stock undergoes something more akin to a great pause.
+That is to say it trades flat while earnings eventually grow into the current valuation.

 Parallels With 2005….

-As it happens Hershey has left us some pretty good templates for what happens when you buy its shares at such a rich valuation.
-For instance back in 2005 Hershey shares peaked at a price of $67.37 per share.
-In the preceding year – i.e. fiscal year 2004 – the company made a net profit of $2.25 per share.
-In other words at its most expensive folks were paying nearly 30x earnings, quite similar to the environment we find ourselves in right now.
+As it happens, Hershey has left us some pretty good templates for what happens when you buy its shares at such a rich valuation.
+For instance, back in 2005 they peaked at a price of $67.37 each.
+Hershey made net profit of $2.25 per share the year before, so folks were paying nearly 30x earnings at its most expensive.
+That obviously looks quite similar to the environment we find ourselves in right now.

-Let’s imagine you were one of those folks buying in at the top in 2005.
-As far as I can see Hershey stock didn’t see that $67.37 peak again until mid-2012.
-That’s a whole seven years for your capital to return to its value at the time of purchase (actually even longer on an inflation adjusted basis).
-At its worst point you had to endure a 50% drawdown when the financial crisis was in full swing.
+Let’s imagine you were one of those folks buying at the top in 2005.
+Now as far as I can see, Hershey stock didn’t see that $67.37 peak again until mid-2012.
+That’s a whole seven years for your capital to return to its initial value, and actually even longer on an inflation-adjusted basis.
+At its worst point, you had to endure a 50% drawdown when the financial crisis was in full swing.

-That said the final outcome hasn’t proved to be all that bad.
-The initial share price of $67.37 has become $153.20 as I type.
-Furthermore, the stock has pumped out cash dividends worth a cumulative total of around $24.70 per share.
-Overall shareholder returns to date work out at around 7.2% on a compound annual basis.
-The situation improves if you assume those dividends were continually reinvested along the way.
-In that scenario for each Hershey share purchased during the 2005 peak investors have 1.4 shares today.
-At the current market price that works out to a total return of 230% – or 8.75% on a compound annual basis.
+The good news is that the final outcome hasn’t proved to be all that bad.
+The initial share price of $67.37 has grown to $153.20.
+Furthermore, Hershey pumped out cash dividends worth a cumulative total of around $24.70 per share.
+Total shareholder returns over that period work out at around 7.2% on a compound annual basis, with that improving yet further if you assume dividends were continually reinvested along the way.
+In that scenario, investors currently have 1.4 shares for each Hershey share purchased at the 2005 peak.
+That works out to a total return of 230% at current market prices, or 8.75% on a compound annual basis.

-So, despite paying 30x earnings Hershey shares still comfortably beat inflation over the same period.
+So, despite paying 30x earnings, Hershey shares still comfortably beat inflation over the same period.
 Note also that this analysis still holds true even if you ‘adjust’ for today’s high valuation.
-If we take the end point of our investment to be January 1st of this year rather than today – i.e. ignoring the 46% run up year to date –then returns still handily beat inflation by 3% per annum.
+If we take the end point of our investment to be the start of this year rather than today – i.e. ignoring the 46% run up year-to-date –then returns still handily beat inflation by three points per annum.

 A similar situation occurred back in Q4 of 1998.
 Then, just as in 2005, Hershey stock hit a valuation that was equal to around 30x annual profit.
-Once again the drawdown from peak (Q4 1998) to trough (Q1 2000) was nearly 50%.
-Returns up to January 2019 work out to around 7.85% factoring in dividend reinvestment, beating the 6.15% per annum posted by the S&P 500.
-(Assuming a $10,000 initial investment that 1.7% per annum outperformance adds up to around $13,000 – or 1.3x your initial investment.)
-Not only that, but that’s despite Hershey stock’s terminal valuation dropping to 20x earnings from the 30x earnings paid at the time of investment.
-(If we run the analysis up to the present, that 7.65% per annum becomes 9.6%).
+Once again, the drawdown from peak (4Q98) to trough (1Q00) was nearly 50%.
+Returns up to the start of this year work out to around 7.85% after factoring in dividend reinvestment.
+That handily beats the 6.15% per annum posted by the S&P 500.

 Processing the above leads me to two conclusions regarding the outlook for Hershey shares at today’s valuation.
-Firstly, anyone brave enough to buy right now has to be prepared to play the long term.
+Firstly, anyone brave enough to buy right now has to be prepared to play the long-term game.
 The risk of medium term underperformance as the valuation retreats to its historical mean is very high.
-Secondly, the longer you hold the less relevant your starting valuation becomes in terms of total returns relative to the impact of earnings and dividends.
+Secondly, the longer you hold, the less relevant your starting valuation becomes relative to the impact of earnings growth and dividends.
 Finally, this process is greatly enhanced by following a dividend reinvestment program.